scalamolecule/molecule-web/content/manual/time.md

 ## With

-We can make a "fake" transaction with `getWith(txData)` and see how the database would look then:
+We can make a _speculative_ transaction with `getWith(txData)` and see how the database would look then:

 ![](/img/page/time/with.png)